Saint Firmin church

 The architect was M. Delforterie, he was known to have designed several monuments in the region, such as churches (Abbeville, Amiens, Salouel, Villers-Bocage ..), hotels, castles (Flixecourt, Marchais ) and communal schools.
 M. Duhamel born in Vignacourt, was in charge of the church works.

-The chair for the preaching in the nave, the altar and the stalls in the similar type were carried out by a sculptor from the Lille city : M. Buisine-Rigot.
+The chair for the preaching in the nave, the altar and the stalls in a similar type were carried out by a sculptor from the Lille city: M. Buisine-Rigot.
 The benches were done by the local craftsman.

 The ironwork was made by vignacourt' craftsmen.
 The clock was manufactured in 1879 to Ferrières in Oise, Picardy.